HumanCellAtlas/dcp-community/rfcs/text/0000-image-base-transcriptomics.md

 *starfish* combines spot calls from the IntensityTable with cell areas in the SegmentationMask to produce expression matrices.
-These are saved in zarr format and look identical to the matrices emitted by the Data Analysis Service pipelines, with the exception that each cell is additionally annotated with metadata that specify the x, y, and z location of the data.
+These are saved in zarr format and look identical to the matrices emitted by the HCA data processing pipelines, with the exception that each cell is additionally annotated with metadata that specify the x, y, and z location of the data.
 Feature names will be consistent with DCP standards.